 Most pans nowadays are made of aluminum since it is light compared to heavy cast iron pans and are less expensive than stainless steel pans.
 But aluminum pans are non-ferromagnetic and thus do not work on induction cooktops.
 Therefore, aluminum pans require a ferromagnetic steel plate or coating at the bottom of the pan.

 Currently Used Processes

-Induction cookware market share continues to grow and becomes the dominant technology, however the quality of the heat transfer in conventional processes is insufficient.
+The induction cookware market share continues to grow and becomes the dominant technology, however the quality of the heat transfer in conventional processes is insufficient.
 Conventional production methods for induction coating are e. g. brazed induction plates, thermal coatings or pressed perforated plates.
-These processes are really time and energy consuming and there is nearly no flexibility in the processes.
+These processes are time and energy consuming and there is nearly no flexibility in the processes.

 Cold sprayed inductive layers of magnetic materials (e. g. ferritic steel) make aluminum cookware induction capable.
 By using these layers, the advantages of aluminum cookware can now also be used on induction cooktops.
 Cold spraying leads to a new quality in induction coating.

 When cold spraying inductive cookware, very thin layers (< 1 mm) are possible.
 Consequently, the weight of the cookware is hardly changed by the coating.
 There is also no thermal separation layer between aluminum cookware allowing direct heat transfer without any losses.

 The Cold Spray production process for inductive cookware is fully developed and automated enabling an easy integration into existing production flows (plug & play).

 Want to learn more about cold sprayed inductive cookware?
 Listen to the podcast "What's cooking?" from the Cookware Manufacturers Association:

 - The most important information at a glance